 First, A Little Background…

 I went to a destination wedding this weekend in Charleston with my husband a.k.a.
 The Designated Dad (TDD) and our nursling MaiTai.
-The Bride and Groom are close relatives (for the privacy of their identities I’ll leave the nature of the relationship at that) and TDD was the Best Man.
+The Bride and Groom are close relatives and TDD was the Best Man.

 The first night I was excited to attend the rehearsal dinner.
 Shortly after arriving, I left briefly to use the bathroom.
 On my way back I was cornered — literally cornered — by the dinner’s host (another close family member).
 Let’s call him… Dinner Host.